valory-xyz/open-autonomy/docs/demos/index.md

   how to use the main components in an agent service,  without external interactions.
 - [Simple agent service](../simple_abci.md): a service to showcase a number of major stages which are quite common in agent services.
-- [Counter demo](../counter_example.md): a very simple demo of a non-FSM based service.
-  Use this approach for extremely simple services only.
 - [Price oracle demo](../price_oracle_intro.md): a full service implementing a price oracle where each agent collects price estimates from a different source.